simonmichael/hledger_site/tags-tutorial.md

   Expenses:Entertainment    $58.99 ; inflatable turkey holiday:Thanksgiving
   Liabilities:CreditCard
 ```
-The second option is to end the tab with a comma.
+The second option is to end the tag with a comma.
 You can then put a comment after the comma.

 For example, we have the tag first (holiday:Thanksgiving) followed by a comma.
 After the comma is a comment (inflatable turkey).